 Dog Show Updates

 - Refer to Dogs Queensland Rules regarding the conduct of Dog Shows.

 - Schedules for upcoming shows can be downloaded from the Dogs Queensland website.

 - For information about Dog Shows, contact the Show Secretary.

 Show Handling Classes

 The Club runs a Show Handling class every Monday evening from 7:30pm.
-During the class handlers will learn how to present their dog in the show rings including stacking and moving and how to interact with the judge. during the year special workshops are also held for new exhibitors, table writers and stewards.
+During the class handlers will learn how to present their dog in the show rings including stacking and moving and how to interact with the judge.
+Go to Show Handling Classes for more information.